 To List all open files except root user, use ^(caret symbol) in front of root user ( lsof -u ^root),

-Use “-i -4” option in lsof command to list all open network files for IPv4,
+Use “-i -4” option in lsof command to list all open network connections for IPv4,

 To list all open IPv4 network files used by a specific process whose process id “any_number”, examples is shown below